 - Permanent scarring and disfigurement

-Pursuing a personal injury claim against CATS is not the same as pursuing a claim against an individual.
+Pursuing a personal injury claim against the city is not the same as pursuing a claim against an individual.
 Government entities have sovereign immunity, which protects them from lawsuits.

-You will need to serve CATS and Baton Rouge with a notice of claim that provides all the details, explaining how you were injured, why you were injured and why you believe that the agency is liable for damages.
+You will need to serve the transportation company and your city with a notice of claim that provides all the details, explaining how you were injured, why you were injured and why you believe that the agency is liable for damages.

 A one-year statute of limitations applies.
 If your claim is not settled, you can pursue a lawsuit.